The KPS office is open again!

-- Empowering those newly diagnosed with, and people living with, HIV to take control of their life, by providing information, advice and guidance in tandem with their medical treatment.
+- Empower people living with HIV to take control of their life by providing them with information, advice, guidance, and support to complement their medical treatment.

-- Educating young people and adults on how to protect themselves and prevent the onward transmission of, and stigma associated with, HIV.
+- Educate young people and adults about HIV to prevent the continued transmission of, and stigma associated with, HIV by providing outside speakers.

-We are based in The Hub at Treliske Hospital with links to the HIV clinic.
+We are based in The Hub at Treliske Hospital with links to the HIV Suite.